ENQUIRE

 Buy a Date Set.
 And add the Halfpenny.
 Collectors that have followed the date set pathway nine times out of ten opt for a Kookaburra Halfpenny, just to complete a run of four.

 And we also have several collectors that are moving to acquire the lot!
-Every Kookburra Penny and Kookaburra Halfpenny design that is available to collectors.
+Every Kookaburra Penny and Kookaburra Halfpenny design that is available to collectors.
 Challenging and yet achievable.
 One client has done it.
 And we know that two collectors are very close to completion.

 The History of the Kookaburra Coins.